-The Hampden Rifle and Pistol Club in Maine are certainly no strangers to the benefits of steel.
-When they were looking to rebuild their shooting range, a durable metal quonset hut was a fitting choice.
+The Hampden Rifle and Pistol Club in Maine is certainly no stranger to the benefits of steel.
+When they were looking to rebuild their shooting range, a durable metal Quonset hut was a fitting choice.

 For over 60 years, they’ve used the same building as an indoor shooting range and clubhouse, but it started to show signs of wear and tear.
 It was getting too expensive for the club to maintain, so they had to start making changes.

-The president of the club, Jay Baack, already knew he wanted to go with metal quonset hut structure.
+The president of the club, Jay Baack, already knew he wanted to go with a metal Quonset hut structure.

 The club hired someone to erect the buildings.
 The entire project took just three weeks to complete.
 They insulated the building with spray foam and that took another two weeks to complete.

 After the arches were up, they gathered a large group of volunteer members who then helped to frame the rooms within the structure.